-Adults would continue to be authorized to voluntarily make a written directive that life sustaining procedures be withheld or withdrawn when the individual is in a terminal condition.
-However, what is considered to be a terminal condition would be expanded to include any terminal condition which would irreversibly result in death within six months or when there is no reasonable probability of recov-
+No physician would be required to provide aid-in-dying Adults would continue to be authorized to voluntarily nor would a health facility be required to permit "aid-inmake a written directive that life sustaining procedures be withheld or withdrawn when the individual is in a terminal dying" within its facility.
+Licensed medical personnel acting in accordance with patient directives for withholding or condition.
+However, what is considered to be a terminal withdrawing of life sustaining procedures, and physicians condition would be expanded to include any terminal condition which would irreversibly result in death within six providing aid-in-dying, would be protected from civil and criminal responsibility for those acts. months or when there is no reasonable probability of recov-